Find the best operational CRM software for your business. Learn about the features, pricing, and use cases of the top six CRM solutions for 2024.

 A CRM dashboard is a centralized view of key sales metrics that show how well a business and its sales team are performing.
-Unlike a CRM report — which is static, more detailed, and focused on one or a related metrics — a CRM dashboard provides continuous updates for a cluster of CRM metrics using more straightforward visualizations like bar graphs or charts.
+Unlike a CRM report — which is static, more detailed, and focused on one or a related metrics — a CRM dashboard provides continuous updates for a snapshot of related CRM metrics or reports using more straightforward visualizations like bar graphs or charts.

 A CRM dashboard can include as many or few metrics as you’d like in a way that makes the most sense for your business.
 Be specific with the metrics you track, as the purpose of the dashboard is to provide a brief overview of visual data.
 Key data to watch can include average close rates, number of deals in a pipeline, average deal size, activity ratios like number of calls made, as well as high-level data like monthly revenue growth.